 - We left for Italy in early February and was going to spend our next 90-days in Bari, Italy.
 We wanted to investigate the Adriatic side of Italy which is on the east coast.
 Bari didn’t quite be all that we expected.
 In fact, we spent about 24-hours there before deciding to leave and spend our time in Florence instead.
 You can read all about this adventure from our post: Another 90-Day Adventure

 - So as I said previously, we were in Florence for 90(ish) days and were able to spend overnight stays in Siena, and Lucca and did day trips to Pisa, Cortona, Assisi, Pienza, Montepulciano, Montalcino with a tour of Chianti.
 We loved Lucca as we found it similar to Parma, Italy which we also loved staying in our first 90-day adventure.

-- We took part of a 400 year old tradition for Easter.
+- We took part in a 400-year-old tradition for Easter.
 It was truly amazing and we loved every part of it.
 You can read more here: Easter

 Still in Florence…

-- It was an great day when we met a fellow blogger that I had been following for quite a while.
+- It was a great day when we met a fellow blogger that I had been following for quite a while.
 We met Karen Mills (An American in Italy) for a glass of wine one evening before she left Florence where her home had been for quite some time.
 She and her husband are now living in Morocco.
 It was a difficult decision for her to leave Florence.

 - While in Florence, we participated in the Gelato Europe Festival!
 Our favorite actually won the Florence event!
 It was a wonderful experience trying all different gelato made especially for the event.
 Good thing we walked back to our apartment to try and work some of those calories off!
 Read more here: Europe Gelato Festival

 Returning to the USA…